alucryd/oxyromon/README.md

 Validates and imports ROM files into oxyromon

 ROM files that match against the database will be placed in the base directory of the system they belong to.
+You will be prompted for the system you want to check your ROMs against.
 Most files will be moved as-is, with the exception of archives containing multiple games which are extracted.

 Supported ROM formats:
 * All No-Intro and Redump supported formats